cyclus/cyclus.github.com/source/cep/cep2.rst

 Analysis & Visualization
 ------------------------
-The purpose of the analysis & visulaization concern is supply aggregation and introspection into the simulation outputs.
-The analysis may take place at both high and low levels, common aggreagtions should be easy to perform, and static and interactive visualiztion should be provided as a mechanism for easy human consumption.
+The purpose of the analysis & visualization concern is to supply aggregation and introspection into the simulation outputs.
+The analysis may take place at both high and low levels, common aggregations should be easy to perform, and static and interactive visualization should be provided as a mechanism for easy human consumption.
 All post-processing of simulation data falls under this concern.

-The analysis & visulaization concern is dependent directly on both the system dynamics concern and the domain models concern.
+The analysis & visualization concern is dependent directly on both the system dynamics concern and the domain models concern.
 This is because meaningful inspection of simulation data requires parameters from both concerns.
-Note that these dependncies are indpendent.
-The analysis & visulaization tools must handle the case where only system dynamics models are used.
-However, if domain models are used and the analysis & visulaization is aware of these domain models, all system dynamics parameters are gaurenteed to also be present.
+Note that these dependencies are independent.
+The analysis & visualization tools must handle the case where only system dynamics models are used.
+However, if domain models are used and the analysis & visualization is aware of these domain models, all system dynamics parameters are guaranteed to also be present.

 The Cyclus Ecosystem
 ====================